April 28, 2014

 August 9, 2012

-World Faiths Development Dialogue will launch the report “Faith and International Family Planning,” on February 10, 2014.
-The launch will feature a panel of international development and health practitioners who will respond to the report’s findings and discuss the roles faith actors play in providing family planning, as well as the challenges they face.
+World Faiths Development Dialogue launched the report “Faith and International Family Planning,” on February 10, 2014, to an audience of over 60 people.
+The launch featured a panel of international development and health practitioners who responded to the report’s findings and discussed the roles faith actors play in providing family planning, as well as the challenges they face.

 This workshop brought together a group of academic researchers and development practitioners who have interests in the intersections of international development, culture, and religion in Bangladesh.
 The consultation was part of a broader research program underway at the Berkley Center and WFDD.
 Supported by the Henry R. Luce Foundation, among others, it involves a three-year investigation of religion and development in four countries, including Bangladesh.
 This work builds on a program of “mapping” religious dimensions of development, and on country-level research in Cambodia.